citusdata/citus_docs/dist_tables/ddl.rst

 .. code-block:: postgresql

-  -- by not specifying colocate_with, these tables are implicitly co-located
+  -- these tables are implicitly co-located by using the same -- distribution column type and shard count with the default -- co-location group

   SELECT create_distributed_table('A', 'some_int_col');
   SELECT create_distributed_table('B', 'other_int_col');